HomeESA by StateESA Letter Vermont

 +

-It is possible.
+It’s possible.
 If a Vermont-licensed mental health professional finds that a second animal provides its own distinct support, the documentation can reflect that.
 Additional animals are $60 each.

 Ready to Start Your Vermont ESA Evaluation?